B.A.N. (Atlanta): Production

 Donald Glover wrote and directed "B.A.N"; however, he does not appear onscreen in the episode.
 His character Earn is addressed briefly by Paper Boi, implying he is either off-camera or backstage at the studio where "Montague" is filmed.
 The characters of Darius and Van do not appear in the episode either.

 Reception

-The episode earned mixed reviews from critics.
+The episode earned generally positive reviews from critics.
 Joshua Alston of The A.V.
 Club wrote that the episode "feels a little too experimental", while The Washington Post praised the episode and said that Atlanta is "the most random yet thought-provoking show on television".

 Glover won an Emmy Award for Outstanding Directing for a Comedy Series for directing the episode.
 He is the first black director in the history of the Emmys to win this particular award.
 He was also nominated for a Directors Guild of America Award for Outstanding Directing for a Comedy Series for this episode.